pikesley/pikesley.github.io/projects/shedcam.md

 ## Configuring it

+You should fill in your [latitude and longitude](https://github.com/pikesley/shedcam/blob/master/config/config.yml#L3-L4) (you can get them from an [Open Street Maps URL](https://www.openstreetmap.org/#map=18/51.50115/-0.14313)) for the Sunrise-Sunset API

-The only thing that's really worth tweaking is the [time-lapse interval](https://github.com/pikesley/shedcam/blob/master/config/config.yml#L1).
-The finest resolution available is 1 minute, because I'm using [whenever](https://github.com/javan/whenever) for scheduling, which is just a fancy wrapper around `cron`.
+The only other thing that's really worth tweaking is the [time-lapse interval](https://github.com/pikesley/shedcam/blob/master/config/config.yml#L1).
+The finest resolution available is 1 minute, because I'm using [whenever](https://github.com/javan/whenever) for scheduling, which is just a fancy wrapper around `cron`

 Once you've set that, run